It Is Not Illegal To Move Assets Offshore

 Hiding assets does not work.

 Don’t believe anyone (any media, any accountant, any attorney) who tries to tell you that moving assets to another country (by placing them in a bank account there, for example, or in a foreign trust) is illegal or a tax dodge.
-It’s not.
+Again, it isn’t.

-The truth of the matter is that moving assets offshore is a protection move, not a tax move.
+Moving assets offshore is a protection strategy, not a tax strategy.
 At best, putting your assets in another jurisdiction outside the United States is tax-neutral.
 You’ll continue to be liable for taxes in the United States at normal tax rates for any income and profits you earn from any investment you make offshore.

 Offshore trusts come with their own reporting requirements if they have U.S. beneficiaries, as well as their own tax liabilities.
 Again, a trust isn’t about tax savings.
 It’s about improved asset protection.
 Most attorneys won’t attempt a frivolous lawsuit when the assets of the prospective plaintiff are in another jurisdiction.

 One more time: Protecting your assets isn’t illegal.
 As a man with a family, I’d say it’s an obligation.
-Using offshore entities is one way to accomplish that protection.
+Using offshore entities is one way to accomplish the objective.

 The only real tax benefit an American can take advantage of by going offshore is the Foreign Earned Income Exclusion (FEIE).
-The FEIE allows a U.S. person to exclude up to US$105,900 in earned income per taxpayer (that’s the figure for 2019) if you live and work outside the United States.
+The FEIE allows a U.S. person to exclude up to US$112,000 in earned income per taxpayer (that’s the figure for 2022) if you live and work outside the United States.

 This isn’t a tax dodge.
 It’s following the U.S. tax code.

-Note, too, on this point, that the United States and Eritrea are the only countries in the world to tax citizens on their worldwide income no matter where they live.
+Note, too, on this point, that the United States is the only industrialized country in the world to tax their citizens on worldwide income no matter where they live.
 Other countries tax their citizens only if they reside or earn money in that country.

-I don’t recommend making life decisions based on taxes alone.
-That can translate into miserable living.
-Several U.S. states, including Florida, Texas, and Nevada, impose no personal income tax, but I wouldn’t move to any of those places because, frankly, I don’t find them appealing places to live.
+Several U.S. states, including Florida, Texas, and Nevada, impose no personal income tax, but I wouldn’t move to any of those places.
+I don’t want to live in Florida, Texas, or Nevada.
 No amount of tax savings is going to change that.

-The same holds when going offshore.
-Don’t restructure or reinvent your life just to be able to take advantage of the Foreign Earned Income Exclusion… and don’t choose a country to move to based solely on its approach to taxation.
+The same holds true for going offshore.
+Don’t restructure and reinvent your life just to be able to take advantage of the Foreign Earned Income Exclusion.

 Go offshore for diversification and a better lifestyle.
 When you do, arrange your affairs to take advantage of every (legal) tax benefit available to you in the place where you’ve decided you want to be.